-The AARC Award is intended to support the academic-research careers of junior-level faculty in the field of communication sciences and disorders (CSD).
-Unlike a traditional research grant that only focuses on research, the AARC Award funds proposals that include both a teaching and a research component.
-Up to six awards of $5,000 each will be awarded in 2013.
+The Advancing Academic-Research Careers (AARC) Award is intended to support the academic-research careers of junior-level faculty in the discipline of communication sciences and disorders (CSD).
+AARC is an award that supports mentored activities in both teaching and research.

 Mentored teaching activities, such as

-- learn new teaching or mentoring techniques
+- learning new teaching or mentoring techniques;

 Mentored research activities, such as